 For the HSM simulations, habitat zones were categorized into Low, Moderate, High, and Optimum zones by percentages based on natural break classification in ArcGIS.
-Table 6-6 presents seasonal habitat zone percentages and changes between the baseline and minimum flows scenarios for the assessed taxa.
+Table 6-6 presents seasonal habitat zone percentages and differences between the baseline and minimum flows scenarios for the assessed taxa.
 Black colored percent change values indicate the percentages for the minimum flows scenario were less than the corresponding baseline percentages.
-Red colored percent change values indicate the percentages.
 Red colored percent change values indicate the percentages for the minimum flows scenario were greater than the corresponding baseline percentages.

 Table 6-6.
 Seasonal percent of HSM zones for species life stages in the Lower Peace/Shell System and Charlotte Harbor for Baseline (BL) and Minimum Flows (MF) scenarios.
-Note that the MF scenario was based on maximum percent-of-flow reductions associated with the recommended and proposed minimum flows but did not include a maximum flow-reduction cap, i.e., limit, for withdrawals from the Lower Peace River.
+Note that the MF scenario was based on maximum percent-of-flow reductions associated with the recommended minimum flows but did not include a maximum flow-reduction cap, i.e., limit, for withdrawals from the Lower Peace River.